- As low as $309/Night

 - Private vacation home

 You don't find many Bungalows hidden in the heart of Downtown Charleston as they are no longer allowed to be constructed but we have the ideal one for you.
 This was constructed in the later 1800s behind the main home and has been redone and elegantly decorated.
-This places sleeps 4 guests comfortably and has the cutest courtyard for everybody to savor.
+This places sleeps 4 guests comfortably and has the cutest courtyard for everybody to appreciate.

 Check in time: 4:00pm